krispatl/AIJOEE/README.md

 # AI JOE
-THe digital double of Joe Davis.
+The digital double of Joe Davis.

 ## Local Dev